 Since Raymond’s expulsion (disfellowshipped) from Jehovah’s Witnesses both he and Cynthia eventually built a new life in a suburb of Atlanta, Georgia.
 Together they received numerous Jehovah’s Witnesses and former Jehovah’s Witnesses in their home from many countries all over the world.
 People were deeply troubled by what they saw happening among Jehovah’s Witnesses, along with questions about their doctrine.
 They sought Raymond and Cynthia and they were received with warmth and encouragement.
 Cynthia cooked and showed great hospitality, while Raymond shared his understanding of the Bible.
 Together they made an extraordinary team as they ministered to the brokenhearted.

 On June 2, 2010, Raymond died at 88 years of age.
 Cynthia grieved him deeply.
 It was especially hard as they never were able to have children.
 From the time Raymond died until Cynthia died on December 29, 2013, her grieving of her beloved Raymond remained constant.
 Both Raymond and Cynthia loved God, were without malice, loyal, kind and wanted to contribute to the well being of others.
 The world is a better place for having had them in it.
 They will both be dearly missed by many.

 Note: The above brief historical information came from Cynthia Franz herself.
 In honor of Raymond & Cynthia Franz, the present copyright owner of Crisis of Conscious and In Search of Christian Freedom is committed to further distribution of these publications.
-More details will be forthcoming.
+For more information on the copyright, click here.